 Another fact is that sometimes we can’t (or won’t) spend $50 on the most exquisite food that modern convenience can bring to us.
-Sometimes, we just need cheap food delivery so that we can eat without busting the budget, and move on to the other things we need to do.
+Sometimes, we just need inexpensive food so that we can eat without busting the budget, and move on to the other things we must do.

 So to make that easier for you, I’ve prepared this list of 10 meals that you can get delivered to you quickly, and for a low price.